 What type of content do you primarily create?

 CapCut has become a go-to tool for millions of creators, particularly those producing content for TikTok, Instagram Reels, and YouTube Shorts.
-Like TikTok, CapCut faces scrutiny over data privacy concerns and its connections to the Chinese government.
+Like TikTok, CapCut faces scrutiny over data privacy concerns, potential surveillance capabilities, and its connections to the Chinese government—all key factors behind the potential CapCut ban.

 The Protecting Americans from Foreign Adversary Controlled Applications Act, which became law in April of 2024, gives the U.S. government the authority to ban foreign-owned apps that pose a national security threat.

-While CapCut isn't explicitly named in any of the legislation, many experts believe CapCut could be included in future restrictions, given its shared ownership and similar data collection practices.
+While CapCut isn't explicitly named in any of the legislation, many experts believe CapCut could be included in future restrictions, given its shared ownership with TikTok and similar data collection practices.
+If ByteDance fails to sell its U.S. operations, users who already have CapCut installed may still be able to use the app temporarily, but updates and new downloads would likely be blocked.

-The US wouldn't be the first nation to ban CapCut.
+The US wouldn't be the first nation to implement a CapCut ban.

-Back in 2020, the Indian government issued a ban on CapCut, TikTok, and several other apps owned by China over potential misuse of user data and possibility of foreign surveillance and influence.
+Back in 2020, the Indian government issued a permanent ban on CapCut, TikTok, and several other apps owned by China over potential misuse of user data and the possibility of foreign surveillance and influence.
+This ban remains in effect today, providing a real-world example of what a long-term CapCut ban might look like.

 For American creators that's relevant, and hopeful: losing TikTok and CapCut wasn't the end of the world for Indian creators.
-CapCut alternatives like Instagram and other video editing apps have more or less filled in the gaps left by these apps.
+After the initial shock, the creative community adapted.
+CapCut alternatives like Instagram and other video editing apps have more or less filled in the gaps left by these apps, showing that creators can successfully transition if a CapCut ban is implemented.

-If CapCut ends up joining TikTok under a federal ban, here are some of the best replacement video editing apps you can consider that offer many of the same features you liked about CapCut, along with some new tricks you'll wonder how you edited video without.
+If CapCut ends up joining TikTok under a federal ban in 2025, here are some of the best replacement video editing apps you can consider that offer many of the same features you liked about CapCut, along with some new tricks you'll wonder how you edited video without.

 - Text-based video editing (edit your video by editing a transcript)